RajatGarg97/CrackTheJam/README.md

 6. Now after adding code to the forked repository the contributor must create a pull request  over my repository.

-# Note
+## Note

-There can be multiple source codes for the same question.
+1. There can be multiple source codes for the same question.

-The source code can be in any programming language.
+2. The source code can be in any programming language.

-Please add detailed comments in the code so that its simpler to read and interpret the code for all the contributors.
+3. Please add detailed comments in the code so that its simpler to read and interpret the code for all the contributors.

+4. Contributors can also contribute problem statements from the competitions.

-## Feel free to suggest any edits
+### Feel free to suggest any edits